alanxptm/alanxptm/README.md

           <i>teamwork</i> and <i>empathy</i> have been crucial in my personal and professional life.
         </p>
         <p>
-          In my leisure time, I surprisingly enjoy non-tech but social activities like playing board games, to hangout with family and friends, and street photography.
+          In my leisure time, I enjoy non-tech but social activities like playing board games, to hangout with family and friends, and street photography.
 And chill out with some storytelling from books, movies, and videogames, as well.
         </p>
         <p>